doofzoff/doofztype/README.md

 # Bug report or Feature request

-If you encounter a bug or have a feature request, [send us an email](mailto:doofz@globagram.net), [create an issue](https://github.com/monkeytypegame/monkeytype/issues), [create a discussion thread](https://github.com/monkeytypegame/monkeytype/discussions), or [join the Discord server](https://www.discord.gg/monkeytype).
+If you encounter a bug or have a feature request, [send us an email](mailto:doofz@globagram.net)

 # Want to Contribute?